Mary Jane Watson: Ultimate Marvel

 Mary Jane decides to actively pursue a career in broadcast journalism, and she begins a series of on-location webcast reports in New York with Peter as her cameraman.
 She constantly messes up her surname, causing her to lose her temper, much to Peter's amusement.
-She eventually helps Kitty Pryde track down Peter when he is captured and unmasked by The Shocker.
+She eventually helps Kitty Pryde track down Peter when he is captured and unmasked by Shocker.